libis/cdi-viewer/docs/CDIF_DISCOVERY_SHAPES_FIX.md

 The cdi-viewer now supports **full SPARQL-based SHACL validation** via shacl-engine, including `sh:SPARQLTarget` and `sh:SPARQLConstraint` features.
 This means CDIF Discovery shapes can use SPARQL-based targeting for hierarchical node selection without conversion.

+**Historical Note:** The conversion patterns documented below are preserved for reference, showing how to adapt SPARQL-based shapes for Core SHACL-only validators.
+With shacl-engine's SPARQL support, these conversions are no longer necessary for this viewer.
+They remain useful for:
+- Understanding Core SHACL alternatives
+- Supporting environments without SPARQL engines
+- Educational purposes

 ## Usage

 1. Open the viewer at [https://libis.github.io/cdi-viewer/](https://libis.github.io/cdi-viewer/)